-This one is a Peacock original series based on a novel, the story centers around a girl who tries to escape from her mysterious, cult-like colony that protects the world from hidden monsters that are hide behind a secret door within the woods.
+This one is a Peacock original series based on a novel.
+The story centers around a girl who tries to escape from her mysterious, cult-like colony that protects the world from hidden monsters that are hidden behind a secret door within the woods.

-Note: Since Peacock TV is geo-restricted outside USA, subscribe to ExpressVPN to watch Halloween Kills, The Girl in the Woods or any Peacock TV in your country on Peacock TV.
+Note: Since Peacock TV is geo-restricted outside the USA, subscribe to ExpressVPN to watch Halloween Kills, The Girl in the Woods, or any Peacock TV in your country on Peacock TV.

 Night Teeth: Netflix

 Benny (Jorge Lendeborg, Jr.), an eccentric college student, moonlights as a driver for one night to supplement his income.
 His mission is to take two mysterious young women (Debby Ryan and Lucy Fry) out for a night of partying in Los Angeles.
 He’s taken in by his clients’ allure, but he quickly discovers that his passengers have their own plans for him – and a voracious appetite for blood.